AhmedMedhatAamin/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that lists environment variables.
+script that creates a new global variable.